-This is an internship that you are doing while you are still in education.
-So you may be working there a few times a week before classes or you have a semester off to work (either completely off or the internship will be part of your elective credits).
+This is an internship you’ll be doing while still enrolled in an educational institution.
+So you may be working as an intern a few times a week before classes, or you may have a semester off to work (either completely off or the internship will be part of your elective credits).
 Either way, you’re still in the process of completing your degree.
-These are good as you can kill two birds with one stone and once you graduate not only do you have the degree, but you have the experience to go with it from day one.
+These internships are great opportunities as you can kill two birds with one stone.
+Once you graduate, you’ll not only have a degree but you’ll have the experience to go with it from day one!

 Final year research project or dissertation

 This is a sort of work placement that you’ll complete as part of your final product for your degree.
-The research can be done for a particular company, and the topic chosen by either the firm or the student.
+The research can be done for a particular company, and the topic is chosen by either the firm or yourself.
 The results of the study are put in a report and often presented to the company.

-These internships are normally full-time and are open to people who have recently finished their degree.
-The internship will be open to candidates who have just graduated in that field, yet don’t yet have all the experience needed to land in their proper careers yet.
+These internships are normally full-time and are open to people who have recently finished their degrees.
+The internship will be open to candidates who have just graduated in that field, yet don’t yet have all the experience needed to land a job in their proper careers yet.

-Some of these internships also lead to the intern being employed properly after the internship period is over (usually 6 months).
-If not, then you’re gaining some experience that should help you when applying for that dream job!
+Some of these internships also lead to the intern being employed properly after the internship period is over (usually six months).
+If not, then you’ll still have gained some experience that will help you when applying for that dream job!

 A traineeship is where you combine working with training — so the employer essentially trains you in order for you to gain some sort of qualification.
-Traineeships can be full-time or part-time, yet they are usually full-time positions.
+Traineeships can be full-time or part-time, but most often they’re full-time positions.
 While many are unpaid, you can still be lucky and find one that is.
 Traineeships are open for people in education (often they are for students of universities of applied sciences, called hogescholen in Dutch).

 Volunteer work is pretty self-explanatory.
 This is work that you have volunteered to do and is unpaid.
-It may seem crazy to be working for no money, but it is highly valued when it’s on your resume.
+It may seem crazy to be working for no money, but it’s highly valued when it’s on your resume!
 Of course, this isn’t going to pay the bills, so it must be something that you do if you have the finances from elsewhere.

-What should I take into consideration when applying for an internship?
+What should I take into consideration when applying for an internship in the Netherlands?

-For example, if you’re from a non-EU country, will the internship be part of a study programme or like a paid job?
-If it is part of your studies, then a work permit does not need to be issued and you can continue as usual on your student visa.
-You will need to take out Dutch health insurance for this, but due to your low payment, you will be eligible for healthcare allowance which should cover the cost of your healthcare.
-You will also need to take out Dutch health insurance if you are an EU national undertaking an internship.
+Non-EU citizen?
+Then you need to establish if the internship will be part of a study programme or like a paid job?
+If it’s part of your studies, you won’t need a work permit and you can continue as usual on your student visa.
+You’ll need to take out Dutch health insurance for this but due to your low payment, you’ll be eligible for healthcare allowance — which should cover the cost of your healthcare.

-If it is anything other than this and you are no longer studying, then you will be subject to the usual working rules, so you need to ensure that you have a valid permit for this.
-Please bear this in mind before applying.
+If the internship is not part of your degree programme then you’ll be subject to the usual working rules.
+So make sure that you have a valid permit for this and bear it in mind before applying.

 How do I find and apply for internships in the Netherlands?

-When you do find somewhere suitable to apply to, expect to have to send a resume and a motivational letter, just like you would a regular job and like we said at the start, expected to be invited in for an interview.
-They want to make sure they’ve got the right person.
+When you do find somewhere suitable to apply, expect to have to send a resume and a motivational letter — just like you would a regular job.
+And, as we said at the start, you’ll also most likely be invited in for an interview since they want to make sure they’ve got the right person for the job!

 Have you ever had an internship in the Netherlands?
-Let us know your experience in the comments!
+Tell us about your experience in the comments below!